<em>Impatiens</em>, Sunpatiens: planting, sowing and care

 Impatiens niamniamensis

-A tender perennial with unusual bicoloured flowers.
-It provides an exotic display in shaded beds or indoors or in a conservatory, even in mid-winter.
+A tender, highly unusual perennial, producing strange bicolour flowers.
+It provides an exotic display in shaded beds or, kept warm, indoors or in the conservatory, even in mid-winter.

 • Flowering time July to December